Just because you’re eating healthy, it doesn’t mean you have to sacrifice everything you love.

 Popcorn is a whole grain and it’s a great source of fiber, which aids and reduces cholesterol and blood pressure.
 So for your next movie night, avoid the oil and butter and try making some homemade popcorn — you might be surprised at how many tasty flavor combinations you can come up with!

 Good salsa is essentially just a bunch of fruits and veggies thrown together with some seasonings.
 It’s easy to make your own, and you can customize it to include all of your favorite veggies.
 Tomatoes and onions are the base of most salsas, and they contain a ton of vitamin C while still being low in calories.
 Add in some peppers to get an extra boost of veggies.
 If you’re craving something sweet, a fruity mango salsa is a great alternative.
 If you want something spicy, jalapenos can do more than just turn up the heat.
 Capsaicin, the chemical that makes peppers spicy, has been found to relieve indigestion and stomach pain.
-Try this recipe for roasted tomato salsa to get a jalapeno kick.

 The next time you’re struggling to stay on top of your diet, turn to this list for some guilt-free inspiration.
 Just remember: Moderation is key.
 It’s safe to indulge a little bit every now and then, but be conscious of serving sizes.